wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-extension-files-and-code.md

                       └── params.dev.json
   ```

-These files can be generated in your app using the following command and selecting **Embedded Script extension**:
+These files can be generated in your app by running the following command and selecting **Embedded Script extension**:

 ```tsx
 npm run generate